Banner of Monterrey - Exchange student housing

 UDEM

-🇲🇽 Exchange in Mexico, Spring 2025
+🇲🇽 Exchange in Monterrey

 🏠 Housing

-I stayed at El Castillo (manage by Bloom Agency), this huge house with two terraces and 5 other students.
+I stayed at El Castillo (manage by Blum Agency), this huge house with two terraces and 5 other students.
 Two floors, 3 bathrooms, and a BBQ.
 10 mins from UDEM, 5 mins from a supermarket.
 Safe and quiet neighborhood, mostly students around.
 Between €300–€350/month.
 Heads up though — hot water isn’t always reliable 😅

 🚗 Getting to Campus